ewaldc/mbl-debian/README.md

 For access and administration, the image comes preinstalled with the [cockpit](https://cockpit-project.org/) web interface at [https://mbl-debian](https://mbl-debian).
 SSH access is also available.
 Though, caution should be exercised.
 Because to make the first login possible when no serial cable has been attached, SSH will allow password login for root, when no authorized_keys file is placed in `/root/.ssh/`.
+In the case SSH is non-functional, you can obtain a terminal windows via the `cockpit` interface.

 ## Notes
-- The default root password is "debian" (see ROOT_PASSWORD variable in the build.sh script).
+- The default root password is "debian" (see ROOT_PASSWORD variable in the `build.env` script).
-- The default hostname is "mbl-debian".
+- The default hostname is determined by the `TARGET` variable and defaults to `mbl-debian`.
-- This image will initialize the swap on the first boot and resize the GPT to fit the HDD.
+- This image will initialize the swap on the first boot and resize the GPT to fit the size of the HDD.
 - All Debian packages are directly pulled from the debian server.
 This is great since, the programs are up-to-date, but they can also be problems because of this.
 Be prepared to handle/fix or work-around your own problems.

-## KNOWN ISSUES
-- There are two SSH packages installed: DROPBEAR and OpenSSH, rendering DROPBEAR inoperable.
-Ideally DROPBEAR should be used but OpenSSH is pulled in via a package dependency.
-You can use COCKPIT to fix this manually.
+- Dropbear is be the default SSH server, but can be changed to openssh via the `SSH-SERVER` variable.
+Dropbear is more targetted to embedded systems and has a smaller footprint, but lacks `SFTP` support.

 ## RECENT CHANGES
 - The BOOT partition is now 256MB in size and can fit multiple kernels.
 - Add zerofree and rsync as packages
 - The NOR flash is now working (fw_printenv, fw_setenv)
 - Support for custom/small initramfs
+- Support for Debian 12
+- Support for local repositories (Debian 12 Netinst ISO)
+- Tool for adding packages to the ISO/local repository (`bin\package`)